-- Why Build Your Offshore Team in Eastern Europe with Daxx?
+- Why Build Your Offshore Team in Ukraine with Daxx?

-Eastern European Countries have a lot in common as most of them used to be a part of the USSR and share vestiges of that period.
+Eastern European countries have a lot in common as most of them used to be part of the USSR and share vestiges of that period.
 However, what connects these countries even stronger is their invincible desire to reach for improvement.
-Today, Eastern Europe is developing at the speed of light, which has resulted in an outbreak of innovative specialists in different industries, among which tech professionals really stand out.
+Today, Eastern Europe is developing at an incredibly fast pace, which has resulted in an upsurge of innovative specialists in different industries, with tech professionals really standing out.